comit/sonoff-bridge/Domoticz.md

 - You have installed Domoticz

 ### Domoticz MQTT and Virtual Sensor
-Configure Domoticz MQTT and Virtual Sensor hardware.
+If not already done configure Domoticz MQTT and Virtual Sensor hardware.

 - On the hardware page add Type ```MQTT Client Gateway with LAN interface```
     1. Give it a name